nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1016
 01:01:21,059 --> 01:01:24,083
-[SPEAKER_06]: It's granted a lot of flexibility for teams and developers
+[SPEAKER_06]: It's granted a lot of flexibility for teams and developers to

 1017
 01:01:24,063 --> 01:01:30,073